hansott/piano/README.md

 * Scales and arpeggios are important, practice them every day
 * Every sign on sheet music is important, read carefully
 * Play a measure over and over until you nail it, go the next one and repeat, then practice the transitions between measures
 * Practice the right notes, don't think you'll refine it later.
 Do it right from the first time.
 Go slow, really!
 Use a metronome.
-When performing, the tempo should be right on the edge of falling apart.
+When performing, the tempo should be right on the edge of falling apart
-* Practice the hard parts first, in order to discover the tempo that's possible.
+* Practice the hard parts first, in order to discover the tempo that's possible

 ## 📅 Timeline